 I'm the BSBI's Communications Officer, responsible for keeping the website updated, answering enquiries, promoting the society’s work to a wider audience and running BSBI's social media platforms and the News & Views blog.

-Natalie is the current volunteer organiser for the BSBI Photographic Competition and BSBI Member of the Committee for Scotland.
-Her day job is Acting Centre Manager at The Wildlife Information Centre (TWIC) – the Local Environmental Records Centre (LERC) for SE and part of central Scotland.
-She has over 10 years’ experience working in conservation.
-She has a good all-round knowledge of British wildlife, but plants were her first passion.
+Natalie is the current volunteer organiser for the BSBI Photographic Competition.
+Her day job is Centre Manager at The Wildlife Information Centre (TWIC) – the Local Environmental Records Centre for SE and part of central Scotland.
+She has over 10 years’ experience working in conservation and a good all-round knowledge of British wildlife, but plants have always been her passion.

 Ryan works for the monitoring and research team of the Bedfordshire, Cambridgeshire and Northamptonshire Wildlife Trust.
 He has particular interest in vascular plants, solitary bees, beetles and bryophytes.
 Ryan sits on the Events and Communications Committee of the BSBI.